-Applicants who have graduated from high school within the last five years.
-All traditional applicants must meet the institutional grade point average of 2.5 in the Required High School Curriculum and SAT minimum scores of 480 Evidence Based-Reading/Writing and 440 Math OR English 17 OR Reading 17 and Math 17 ACT.
-Traditional freshman must also show successful completion of the Required High School Curriculum with 17 units.
+Applicants who have graduated from high school within the last five years are considered traditional applicants.
+All traditional applicants must have at least a grade point average of 2.5 in the Required High School Curriculum and SAT minimum scores of 480 Evidence Based-Reading/Writing and 440 Math OR ACT scores of 17 in English OR Reading and Math.
+Traditional freshmen must also show successful completion of the Required High School Curriculum with 17 units.

 Required High School Curriculum (RHSC) The following curriculum is required for students whose high school class graduated within the previous five years and who plan to enroll in programs leading to the baccalaureate degree.
 The Required High School Curriculum (RHSC) requirements and graduation must be completed from a high school accredited by a regional accrediting association (such as the Southern Association of Colleges and Schools) or the Georgia Accrediting Commission or from a public school regulated by a school system and state department of education.

 Students applying must present credit for the seventeen (17) specified units:

-- MATHEMATICS: Four (4) units of Mathematics, including Algebra I, Algebra II, and Geometry/Analytic Geometry, Algebra II/Advanced Algebra, and a 4th unit of advanced math, or equivalent courses.
+- MATHEMATICS: Four (4) units of Mathematics, including Algebra I, Algebra II, Geometry/Analytic Geometry, Algebra II/Advanced Algebra, and a 4th unit of advanced math, or equivalent courses.

 - ENGLISH: Four (4) units of English which have as their emphasis grammar and usage, literature (American, English, World), and advanced composition skills.

 - SCIENCE: Four (4) units of science, with at least one laboratory course from the life sciences and one laboratory course from the physical sciences.
 Georgia Public high School graduates must have at least one (1) unit of biology, one (1) unit of physical science or physics, one (1) unit of chemistry, earth systems, environmental science, or an advanced placement science course, and a 4th science.

 - SOCIAL SCIENCE: Three (3) units of social science, with at least one (1) course focusing on United States studies and one (1) course focusing on world studies.